rezkhaleghi/pj-player/README.md

 - **Rust**: This project is written in Rust.
 Install Rust by following the instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
 - **yt-dlp**: A YouTube downloader tool.
 Install it from [https://github.com/yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp).
-- **wget**: A command-line tool to download files from the web.
-Install it from [https://www.gnu.org/software/wget/](https://www.gnu.org/software/wget/).
 - **ffmpeg**: A complete, cross-platform solution to record, convert and stream audio and video.
 Install it from [https://ffmpeg.org/](https://ffmpeg.org/).

 ## Installation